-(in millions of U.S. dollars) January 1, 2022 January 2, 2021
+(in millions of U.S. dollars) December 31, 2022 January 1, 2022

 Deferred tax assets

-Net operating loss carryforwards \$ 198.5 \$ 196.4
+Net operating loss carryforwards \$165.7 \$198.5

-Capital loss carryforwards 18.0 14.5
+Capital loss carryforwards 16.3 18.0

-Liabilities and reserves 31.0 32.0
+Liabilities and reserves 30.8 31.0

-Stock options 9.4 10.7
+Stock options 10.8 9.4

-Inventories 3.2 2.4
+Inventories 3.3 3.2

-Interest expense 17.6 9.8
+Interest expense 33.5 17.6

-Right of use lease obligations.
-53.8 50.7
+Right of use lease obligations 57.4 53.8

-331.5 316.5
+317.8 331.5

+(in millions of U.S. dollars) December 31, 2022 January 1, 2022

 Deferred tax liabilities

-Property, plant and equipment (73.5) (65.0)
+Property, plant and equipment (73.2) (73.5)

-Intangible assets (197.8) (191.8)
+Intangible assets (187.0) (197.8)

-Right of use assets (52.7) (50.1)
+Right of use assets (54.0) (52.7)

-Other (0.8) (0.7)
+Other (4.0) (0.8)

-(324.8) (307.6)
+(318.2) (324.8)

-Valuation allowance (164.7 ) (156.5)
+Valuation allowance (169.4) (164.7)

-Net deferred tax liability \$(158.0 ) \$(147.6 )
+Net deferred tax liability \$(169.8) \$(158.0)

-As of January 1, 2022, we have outside tax basis differences, including undistributed earnings, in our foreign subsidiaries.
-For 2021, deferred taxes have not been recorded on the undistributed earnings because our foreign subsidiaries have the ability to repatriate funds to their respective parent company tax-efficiently or the undistributed earnings are indefinitely reinvested under the accounting guidance.
+As of December 31, 2022, we have outside tax basis differences, including undistributed earnings, in our foreign subsidiaries.
+For 2022, deferred taxes have not been recorded on the undistributed earnings because our foreign subsidiaries have the ability to repatriate funds to their respective parent company tax-efficiently or the undistributed earnings are indefinitely reinvested under the accounting guidance.
 In order to arrive at this conclusion, we considered factors including, but not limited to, past experience, domestic cash requirements, cash requirements to satisfy the ongoing operations, capital expenditures and other financial obligations of our subsidiaries.
 It is not practicable to determine the excess book basis over outside tax basis in the shares or the amount of incremental taxes that might arise if these earnings were to be remitted.
 The amount of tax payable could be significantly impacted by the jurisdiction in which a distribution was made, the amount of the distribution, foreign withholding taxes under applicable tax laws when distributed, relevant tax treaties and foreign tax credits.
-We repatriated earnings of \$40.2 million and \$221.8 million to Canada in 2021 and 2020, respectively, incurring no tax expense.
+We repatriated earnings of \$17.0 million and \$40.2 million to Canada in 2022 and 2021, respectively, incurring no tax expense.

-As of January 1, 2022, we have operating loss carryforwards totaling \$794.8 million, capital loss carryforwards totaling \$68.6 million, and tax credit carryforwards totaling \$2.7 million.
-The operating loss carryforward amount was attributable to Canadian operating loss carryforwards of \$274.6 million that will expire from 2027 to 2041; U.S. federal and state operating loss carryforwards of \$231.2 million and \$16.9 million, respectively, that will expire from 2022 to 2041; U.S. federal operating loss carryforwards of \$55.2 million that have indefinite lives; Dutch operating loss carryforwards of \$115.1 million that have indefinite lives; and various other operating loss carryforwards of \$101.8 million that will expire from 2022 to 2041.
+As of December 31, 2022, we have operating loss carryforwards totaling \$643.4 million, capital loss carryforwards totaling \$62.1 million, and tax credit carryforwards totaling \$2.9 million.
+The operating loss carryforward amount was attributable to Canadian operating loss carryforwards of \$278.7 million that will expire from 2023 to 2042; U.S. federal and state operating loss carryforwards of \$116.2 million and \$11.1 million, respectively, that will predominantly expire from 2023 to 2041; U.S. federal operating loss carryforwards of \$43.8 million that have indefinite lives; Dutch operating loss carryforwards of \$107.2 million that have indefinite lives.

-The capital loss carryforward is primarily attributable to Canadian capital losses of \$62.6 million and Israeli capital losses of \$6.0 million, all with indefinite lives.
-The tax credit carryforward of \$2.7 million will expire from 2022 to 2023.
+The capital losses carryforward is attributable primarily to Canadian capital losses of \$57.3 million and Israeli capital losses of \$4.8 million, all with indefinite lives.
+Tax credit carryforwards of \$2.9 million will expire from 2023 to 2042.

 In general, under Section 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), a U.S. corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses ("NOLs") or tax credits to offset future taxable income.
 Therefore, current or future changes in our Canadian stock ownership, many of which are outside of our control, could result in a U.S. ownership change under Section 382 and 383 of the Code.
 If we undergo a U.S. ownership change, our ability to utilize U.S. federal or state NOLs or tax credits could be limited.
-We monitor changes in our ownership on an ongoing basis and do not believe we had a change of control limitation as of January 1, 2022.
+We monitor changes in our ownership on an ongoing basis and do not believe we had a change of control limitation as of December 31, 2022.